 - Business miles are NOT miles driven between home and your workplace.
 Those are commuting miles and are not deductible.

 It is important to note that under the Tax Cuts and Jobs Act (TCJA), taxpayers cannot claim a miscellaneous itemized deduction for unreimbursed employee travel expenses.
 Taxpayers also cannot claim a deduction for moving expenses, except members of the Armed Forces on active duty moving under orders to a permanent change of station.

 If you plan to claim a deduction for the business use of a vehicle, you must keep a detailed record or log of business miles driven in order to substantiate your deduction.

 For additional information on the IRS standard mileage rates announced for 2020, please click here.

 If you have questions about mileage reimbursement or any other tax matter that affects your business, please contact S.J.
-Gorowitz Accounting & Tax Services, P.C. at any time for more information and assistance.
+Gorowitz Accounting & Tax Services at any time for more information and assistance.